 This Sole Proprietorship Business Company in Sri Lanka is considered as the easiest and quickest business procedure to set up.
 As a sole trader, the investor will be permitted to employ other individuals if needed.

-An officially registered Partnership business company in Sri Lanka is almost similar to that of a Sole Proprietorship business entity, but in this
+An officially registered Partnership business company in Sri Lanka is almost similar to that of a Sole Proprietorship business entity, but in this case the ownership of the company is shared.

 All the company partners, directors, shareholders share the company capital, limitations and obligations of the business in perspective to legal issues and taxation.

-Partnership business companies in Sri Lanka are never taxed as a separate legal business entity in Sri Lanka, so each individual partner is subjected to personal income rates.
+Partnership business companies registration in Sri Lanka are never taxed as a separate legal business entity in Sri Lanka, so each individual partner is subjected to personal income rates.

 The Limited Liability Company, LLC in Sri Lanka is also known as the Private Limited Business Company in Sri Lanka.
-It is considered
+It is considered as the most common type of business entity among all other business companies in Sri Lanka.

 Such Company formulation requires a minimum of One Company Director and Two Company Shareholders.
 No minimum share capital is required to be deposited.